 The problem with this can be that grinders may have a default strategy that they apply to every game, therefore their mistakes are often repetitive.

-Most of the time you can’t apply blanket tactics and come away a little richer.
+Most of the time you can’t apply blanket tactics and come away from a little richer.

-You therefore need a very high level of concentration and an acute ability to digest large amounts of information.
+You, therefore, need a very high level of concentration and an acute ability to digest large amounts of information.
+Multi-tasking is key.

 - Regular sleeping patterns